cookpad/Phakchi/README.md

 # Phakchi

 Pact consumer client library in Swift

-`Phakchi` provides a Swift version DSL for creating pact file.
+`Phakchi` provides a DSL in Swift for creating pact files.

-See [Pact](https://github.com/realestate-com-au/pact) README for detail.
+See the [Pact](https://github.com/realestate-com-au/pact) README for detail.

 ## Installation

 ### Carthage

-Add this line to your `Cartfile.private` and follow Carthage instruction.
+Add the following line to your `Cartfile.private`.

 ```
-git 'cookpad/Phakchi'
+github "cookpad/Phakchi"
 ```

+For information on how to use Carthage, please refer to the official Carthage documentation.

 ### CocoaPods